dataset-ninja/edd2020/README.md

 # EDD2020: Endoscopy Disease Detection and Segmentation

-EDD2020 is a dataset for object detection, instance segmentation, and semantic segmentation tasks tasks.
+EDD2020 is a dataset for instance segmentation, semantic segmentation, and object detection tasks.